-To protect you from potential misuse of your information, we are offering a complimentary one-year membership in Equifax® Credit WatchTM Gold.
+To date, we are not aware of any reports of identity fraud or improper use of your information as a direct result of this incident.
+Out of an abundance of caution, we wanted to make you aware of the incident, explain the services we are making available to help safeguard you against identity fraud, and suggest steps that you should take as well.
+To protect you from potential misuse of your information, we are offering a complimentary two-year membership in Equifax® Credit WatchTM Gold.
 Equifax® Credit WatchTM Gold is completely free to you and enrolling in this program will not hurt your credit score.
-For more information on identity theft prevention and Equifax® Credit WatchTM Gold, including instructions on how to activate your complimentary one-year membership, please see the additional information provided in this letter.
+For more information on identity theft prevention and Equifax® Credit WatchTM Gold, including instructions on how to activate your complimentary two-year membership, please see the additional information provided in this letter.

-This letter also provides other precautionary measures you can take to protect your personal information, including placing a Fraud Alert and Security Freeze on your credit files, and obtaining a free credit report.
+This letter also provides other precautionary measures you can take to protect your personal information, including placing a Fraud Alert and/or Security Freeze on your credit files, and/or obtaining a free credit report.
 Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.